Simon-He95/common-intellisense/README.md

           "description": "If you need to integrate the supported ui library, the secondary encapsulated library, and the prompt to integrate a certain version of the original ui, you can use the alias { \"@xxx/element\": \"elementUi2\" }"
 }
 ```

+## How to contribute

+This repository is maintained by an individual and needs to be updated with some ui libraries frequently.
+If you are interested in contributing, you can submit a PR or provide some new ui libraries or some new features.
+You are welcome to submit [issue](https://github.com/Simon-He95/vscode-common-intellisense/issues/56)
+By referring to the files in other directories, you can easily add new ui libraries, such as new library names and corresponding version numbers.
+Do not manually fill in json by referring to the document.
+Please write a script to automatically generate it.
+Refer to `xx.browser.js` under script, execute the function on the browser side, generate `json`, then create a json file and copy it in.
+Finally, you can use `scripts/generateIndex` to configure the directory to directly generate the corresponding `index.ts` file, and then import it into `ui/index`.
+If it is a new ui library, you need to enter `src/constants.ts` to configure it ~

 ## :coffee: